Cogges/cogges.github.io/data-protection-policy.md

     + this information is necessary for church purposes
     + the information is not kept for longer than it is needed
     + those people supplying the information are aware of this policy and how they can obtain a copy
-- Personal information (including photographs) of individuals will not be published on our website without obtaining explicit and informed consent from the individuals concerned or their parents.
+- Personal information (including photographs) of individuals will not be published on our website without obtaining explicit and informed consent from the individuals concerned or their parents (unless that infomation is already in the public domain).
 We will never publish the names of children and young people alongside their photographs.
 - We will ensure that all church members and attendees are aware of who to contact to update the information held about them by Cogges.
 - A copy of this policy will be on our church website.
 - All personal information held by staff and volunteers on behalf of Cogges will be held and processed in a sufficiently secure manner (whether in paper or electronic form) to prevent unauthorised access (whether by unauthorised church staff or third parties).
 This means we will: